Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc.md

 Both Copilot and agents in Business Central are designed for work and built with the privacy, security, and compliance standards businesses require.

-The benefits of using Copilot and agents in Business Central include:
+**Benefits** of using Copilot and agents in Business Central include:

 - Eliminate tedious tasks, freeing up time for what is most impactful to your business.
 - You won’t need to transfer your data to other unmanaged AI apps and risk your company data.